rreusser/glsl-fft/README.md

 // ]
 ```

-An example GLSL fragment shader that performs the FFT given the above passes as uniforms is:
+Usage of the GLSL fragment shader using the above parameters as uniforms:

 ```glsl
 precision highp float;